-This square is named after the poplar, a deciduous tree of the willow family its name.
+This square is named after the poplar, a deciduous tree of the willow family.
 The square was designed by Giuseppe Valadier between 1811 and 1822.
 Valadier designed two half laps to the obelisk.
 The central fountain that once stood on this square has been moved to Piazza Nicosia to make four fountains with Egyptian lions that were placed around the obelisk.
 Place in 1818 Piazza del Popolo is located on the Pincio hill.

 What can you find in the square

 - Two almost identical churches Santa Maria dei Miracoli and Santa Maria di Monte Santo.
 The churches are separated by Via del Corso.
-These churches are called the twin churches.
+These churches are called the Twin Churches.

 - On the north side is the church Santa Maria del Popolo Church